aabacchus/kiss-find/README.md

 This uses git to clone the repositories, and optionally discovers github repos using the `gh` tool with `jq`.

-To install the script and database, run
+To install just the script, run

-    make install
+    make install-cli

-optionally, choosing a particular `PREFIX`, `CONFIGDIR`, or `DESTDIR`.
+optionally choosing a particular `PREFIX` or `DESTDIR`.
+You can then download the generated database by running

+    kiss-find -u

 ## Adding a repository